defi-wonderland/canon-guard-docs/docs/concepts/action-hubs.md

 - Each child remembers who created it (its parent hub)
 - When you queue a child in Canon Guard, Canon Guard checks the parent; if it’s an approved hub, the short delay applies

-## Example: capped token transfers
+## Example: Capped token transfers

 You want to cap token outflows per month and keep routine transfers fast.